Guidhopper/Guidhopper/README.md

 - 👋 Hi, I’m @Guidhopper
 - 👀 I’m interested in ... learning how to code lol
-- 🌱 I’m currently trying to learn ...
-HTML and/or Java to start
+- 🌱 I’m currently in school learning Java
-- 💞️ I’m looking to collaborate on ... nothing at the momemnt lol
 - 📫 How to reach me ...
-DM me I guess (I just made this idk if it has a DM/PM feature, I'd assume it does)
+DM me
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 Big NHL fan, been getting more into NFL over recent years